Dynamic Dual-Granularity Skill Bank for Agentic RL: Method

-The policy is optimized on the full samples.
+\paragraph{Policy optimization with skill-augmented returns.} The policy is optimized on the full samples.
 For each task $g$, trajectories in the skill group $\mathcal{G}_g^{\mathrm{skill}}$ are generated under skill-augmented context and receive an additional reward $R^{\mathrm{int}}$.
 Let $R_i$ denote the origin return of trajectory $i$.
 For skill-injected trajectories, the return is augmented with $R_i^{\mathrm{int}}$, and advantages are computed by group normalization over the whole trajectory group: